tsunami416604/azure-docs.hu-hu/articles/active-directory/saas-apps/rstudio-connect-tutorial.md

 [Server]
 SenderEmail =

 ; Important!
-The user-facing URL of your RStudio Connect server.
+The user-facing URL of your RStudio Connect SAML Authentication server.
 Address =

 [Http]